 For almost a year in 2014 a diverse group of stakeholders in the controversial education reform movement in Puerto Rico requested SDI Associate Ramon Daubon’s help in organizing and moderating a slowly broadening dialogue separate from the contentious official policy process.
-The Corillo (“little choir”) dialogue broadened its participant base over time and was able to draft a basic document on the essentials of a public education that all parties can adhere to as a basis for broader discussion.
+The Corillo (“our little group”) dialogue broadened its participant base over time and was able to draft a basic document on the essentials of a public education that all parties can adhere to as a basis for broader discussion.

 Daubon also collaborated with Foundation for Puerto Rico (FPR) and the multi-actor “Imagine Santurce”, a place-making initiative, to convene stakeholders in a variety of fields (e.g. education, transportation, unused properties, access to capital, the arts as convener) in order to reactivate the central business district of the city.
 Daubon moderated a monthly informative gathering where working groups reported on topical activities which had the potential to evolve into SD spaces.